dartmouth-cs52-16x/16X-git-map/README.md

 # DALI GITivity #

-Today you'll be learning the ins and outs of an essential concept used in design and developer- version control.
-We'll be using git and github (the site you're at now!) to learn how manage multiple people working on the same document at the same time- all while having the ability to backup and rever your work.
+Today you'll be learning the ins and outs of an essential concept used in software design and development — version control.
+We'll be using git and github (the site you're at now!) to learn how manage multiple people working on the same document at the same time — all while having the ability to backup and revert your work.
 If this is all new to you, don't worry!
 We'll start from the beginning and build from there.

 ## Overview